-While scammers are busy throughout the year, LGFCU asks you to remain vigilant for phishing scams particularly during the holiday and upcoming tax season.
+LGFCU asks you to remain vigilant for phishing scams during tax season.

 Recently some members received fake text messages that seem to be alerts from LGFCU.
 Please do not click any links, reply to the text message or call the phone number in the message.
 The sender could be attempting to steal your personal or account information.